 “Blessed is the man that trusteth in the Lord, and whose hope the Lord is.”
 (Jer.
 17:7)

-A resurrection is the God-engineered epiphany that energizes all Christian callings and missions.
-A resurrection requires the painful and disruptive reality of the cross…not worldly conventional normalcy.
-The power of the resurrection in our lives…that only God can perform…adds the meaning, purpose, direction, and fulfillment to our lives that will climb any mountain, cross any sea, endure any hardship, and overcome all obstacles as we follow Jesus Christ.
+A resurrection is the God-engineered epiphany that energizes all Christian callings and missions, whether it occurs at the beginning, the middle, or at the end of our journey of faith.
+A resurrection first requires the painful and disruptive reality of a cross…not worldly conventional normalcy.
+The power of a “resurrection” in our lives that only God could perform…outside of our contemplation and anticipation…adds the meaning, purpose, direction, and fulfillment to our lives that will climb any mountain, cross any sea, endure any hardship, and overcome all obstacles as we follow Jesus Christ.

 This is the ingenious record of the narrative stories of faith in the Bible from beginning to end.